BillyMates/PowerBI_Project_Car_Sales/README.md

 ## Objective:
 The objective of this project is to design and develop a dynamic and interactive Car Sales Dashboard using Power BI.
 The dashboard will visualize critical KPIs related to our car sales, helping to understand sales performance over time and make data-driven decisions.
 ## Problem Statement 1: KPI’s Requirement
 The dashboard should provide real-time insights into key performance indicators (KPIs) related to our sales data.
-This will enable us to make informed decisions, monitor our progress, and identify trends and opportunities for growth.
+This will enable us to make informed decisions, monitor our progress, and identify trends and opportunities for growth. <br/><br/>
 **1. Sales Overview:**
 •	Year-to-Date (YTD) Total Sales
 •	Month-to-Date (MTD) Total Sales
 •	Year-over-Year (YOY) Growth in Total Sales
-•	Difference between YTD Sales and Previous Year-to-Date (PTYD) Sales
+•	Difference between YTD Sales and Previous Year-to-Date (PTYD) Sales  <br/><br/>
 **2. Average Price Analysis:**
 •	YTD Average Price
 •	MTD Average Price
 •	YOY Growth in Average Price
-•	Difference between YTD Average Price and PTYD Average Price **3.
-Cars Sold Metrics:**
+•	Difference between YTD Average Price and PTYD Average Price<br/><br/>
+**3. Cars Sold Metrics:**
 •	YTD Cars Sold
 •	MTD Cars Sold